priyaradhakrishnan0/EntityRanking/README.txt

 README
 -------------------------------------------
-This software is the implementation of the paper "Predicting Previous Version of a Product Entity" published at SIGIR'14.
+This software is the implementation of the paper "Modeling the Evolution of Product Entities " published at SIGIR'14.
 This paper describes a two step approach to solve the problem of predicting the predecessor version of a given query product version.
 A) parsing the product title, and (B) predicting the predecessor version given all candidates.

 Step A: